johnmarcou/monadctl/README.md

 # monadctl

-Minimal control tool for managing Monad blockchain nodes.
+Command-line tool to manage a Monad node

 ## Installation